marcodeangelis/intervals/README.md

 numpy>=1.22
 ```

-However, we reccommend installing also `matplotlib` for plotting.
+However, we recommend installing also `matplotlib` for plotting.

 ### Virtual environment